lsst/LDM-135/index.rst

 schema, merge joins, and self joins).
 Standard RDBMS features like views, stored procedures, and privileges would have to be added from the ground up.
-Third, SciDB's fault tolerance is not yet at the level of XRootD.
-Overall, the level of coding we would have to do to build on the current SciDB implementation appears to be larger than what we are planning on top of XRootD/MySQL.
+Third, SciDB's fault tolerance is not yet at the level of `XRootD`_.
+Overall, the level of coding we would have to do to build on the current SciDB implementation appears to be larger than what we are planning on top of `XRootD`_/MySQL.
 As SciDB's implementation progresses, though, this trade-off could change.

 .. _object-oriented-solution: